xiaolai/regular-investing-in-box/docs/en/README.md

 If there is a heaven there is also a hell.
 Or, to put it another way, without the existence of such a terrible hell, people wouldn't have such a yearning for heaven.

 People can't help but think, "Wouldn't it be great if I could successfully avoid the worst days of the stock market?"
 It wouldn't just be great, it would be fantastic!
-In his 2009 paper "[Black swans, market timing and the Dow](https://pdfs.semanticscholar.org/9c64/3d7ed23a1ecdb862a169ff8654e9d1fd15ef.pdf)", IESE Professor [Javier Estrada](https://www.iese.edu/faculty-research/faculty/javier-estrada/) calculated that, if you were able to avoid the **ten** worst days in the market from 1900 to 2006, your returns would increase **206%**!
+In his 2009 paper "[Black swans, market timing and the Dow](https://pdfs.semanticscholar.org/9c64/3d7ed23a1ecdb862a169ff8654e9d1fd15ef.pdf)", IESE Professor [Javier Estrada](https://www.iese.edu/faculty-research/faculty/javier-estrada/) calculated that, if you had been able to avoid the **ten** worst days in the market from 1900 to 2006, your returns would have increased by **206%**!

 ![Figure22](../images/Figure22.png)

 Of course, I hope you've also realized the following fact: there is no way to successfully avoid all of the worst days.
 It's just like how there will always be some rainy days when you forget to bring an umbrella.

-Even if you really were able to avoid all of the worst days, you would be faced with another uncomfortable fact:
+Even if you actually were able to avoid all of the worst days, you would be faced with another uncomfortable fact:

 >The best days often fall very close to the worst days.

-If you really avoided all of the worst days, then you would almost certainly also "avoid" some of the best. days.
-In the [following chart](https://theirrelevantinvestor.com/2019/02/08/miss-the-worst-days-miss-the-best-days/) from [The Irrelevant Investor](http://theirrelevantinvestor.com), the red dots mark the worst days, and the green dots mark the best days.
+If you really avoided all of the worst days, then you would almost certainly also "avoid" some of the best days.
+In the [following chart](https://theirrelevantinvestor.com/2019/02/08/miss-the-worst-days-miss-the-best-days/) from *[The Irrelevant Investor](http://theirrelevantinvestor.com)*, the red dots mark the worst days, and the green dots mark the best days.

 ![Figure23](../images/Figure23.png)

-According to JP Morgan's [statistics](https://www.businessinsider.com/cost-of-missing-10-best-days-in-sp-500-2015-3), *six* of the ten best days in the stock market occurred within two weeks of the best ten days.
-Now, if you missed the best ten days of a ten year period, what would the influence your returns be?
+According to [statistics](https://www.businessinsider.com/cost-of-missing-10-best-days-in-sp-500-2015-3) from JP Morgan, *six* of the ten best days in the stock market occurred within two weeks of the worst ten days.
+Now, if you missed the best ten days of a ten year period, what would the influence on your returns be?

 ![Figure24](../images/Figure24.png)